James-Byrne/tp_rails_stripe_example/README.md

 - [node.js](https://nodejs.org/en/) (latest LTS)

-## setup
+## Setup

-firstly pull down the repo.
+Firstly pull down the repo.

 ``` bash
 $ git clone https://github.com/testingpays/stripe_rails_example.git
 ```

-next enter the directory and install the applications dependencies using bundler
+Next enter the directory and install the applications dependencies using bundler

 ``` bash
 $ gem install bundler
 $ bundle install
 ```

-## running the application
+## Running the application

-now that we have the application installed and our api keys setup we can start using the application. firstly lets run the tests to make everything is in order.
+Now that we have the application installed and our api keys setup we can start using the application. firstly lets run the tests to make everything is in order.

 ```bash
 $ rails test
 ```

-your tests should have ran successfully. now to run the application use the following command.
+Your tests should have ran successfully. now to run the application use the following command.

 ```bash
 $ rails server
 ```

-your application should now be running [locally](http://localhost:3000/charges).
+Your application should now be running [locally](http://localhost:3000/charges).

 ### API Keys